 Education: Binghamton University (B.A. with highest honors, Phi Beta Kappa, 1976); Duke University (J.D. with honors, 1980); Adelphi University (Ph.D. in Clinical Psychology, 1986; Certificate in Psychoanalysis, 1997).
 Family Studies Center (Certificate in Family Mediation, 1986).
 Licensed Psychologist in New York State, 1988.

 Associations and Activities: Member, American, New York State and Nassau County Bar Associations.
 Teaching attending psychologist in law and ethics, Long Island Jewish Medical Center (1991-2007).
 Adjunct Professor, Adelphi University, Institute of Advanced Psychological Studies, Doctoral and Post-doctoral Programs, Courses in Ethics, Law and Professional Practice.
 Surrogate Decision-Making Committee, New York State Commission on Quality of Care for the Mentally Disabled.
 Neutral Evaluator and Mediator, U.S. District Court, Eastern District of New York.
 Qualified as a Referee, Court Evaluator, Guardian, Attorney for Alleged Incapacitated Persons, and Supplemental Needs Trustee by the State of New York Office of Court Administration.
-Approved provider by New York State Education Department of continuing education for LMSW's and LCSW's (Bruce Hillowe SW CPE #0047) and Psychologist (Bruce Hillowe PSY CPE #0011)..
+Approved provider by New York State Education Department of continuing education for LMSW's and LCSW's (Bruce Hillowe SW CPE #0047) and Psychologist (Bruce Hillowe PSY CPE #0011).
+In September 2024, Bruce joined the law firm of Schaupp McDermott LLP as Senior Counsel.

 Honors: Democrat candidate for Family Court Judge, 1997, found "well-qualified" by the Judiciary Committee of the Bar Association of Nassau County.
 "AV" rating by Martindale-Hubbell Law Directory®1.
 Listing in The Bar Register of Preeminent Attorneys (Healthcare Law)®2.
 "Top Lawyer" listing in Long Island Pulse Magazine, March 2012.
 "Superlawyer" listing by Thomson Reuters, New York Metro area, Healthcare Law, New York Times Magazine, October 2011, October 2013, October 2014.
 Corporate LiveWire Global Award Winner in Health Care Law, 2015.